 »High-Interest Savings Accounts.
 High-interest savings accounts pay a significantly higher rate of interest on deposits while offering the same Federal Deposit Insurance Corporation (FDIC) coverage of $250,000.
 They’ll help you meet your savings goals faster.

-- CIT Bank High Yield Savings Account earns 1.55% APY which is 25x the national average.
-It requires $100 to open and there are no monthly service fees.
+CIT Bank Savings Builder Account earns 2.45% Annual Percentage Yield which is over 25x the national average.
+It requires $100 to open and a $100 monthly deposit.
+There are no monthly service fees.
 Daily compounding interest.

 »High-Interest Money Market Accounts.
 Money market accounts typically pay higher interest rates than savings account.
 But the biggest difference in a money market account and a savings account is that it has limited check-writing privileges.

-- CIT Bank’s Money Market Account earns 1.75% APY.
-One of the nation’s top rates — over 17x the national average.
+CIT Bank’s Money Market Account earns 1.85% APY.
 It requires $100 to open and there are no monthly service fees.
 Daily compounding interest.

 »Certificate of Deposit Accounts (CDs).
 A certificate of deposit (CD) is a savings product based on a timed-deposit.
 It restricts holders from withdrawing funds on demand without incurring a penalty unless you get a no-penalty CD.
 CDs can range from 3-months to 5 years and are insured by the FDIC up to $250,000 just like savings and money market accounts.